MapColonies/Task-Liberator/README.md

 ## Overview

-This service operates as a cron job to manage task states in the job management service.
+This service operates as a cron job to manage task states in job management service.
 It updates "IN-PROGRESS" tasks to "PENDING" state and increases their attempt count, allowing them to be retried by the relevant task worker.
 This occurs when a task exceeds the configured expiration time or its heartbeat has stopped.

 ## Architecture